jkzorz/Metagenomes_Illumina/binning.md

 ```

 There were over 10 million contigs when including all contigs > 1000 bp.
 Trying to analyze this many contigs would have taken longer than the max 7 days available.
 Instead changed -m parameter to 2000 and only analyzed contigs > 2000 bp.
 Vamb ran in less than a day.
+8563 bins created.